2023 Best Allied Health Professions Associate Degree Trade Schools in Wisconsin

 Top 10 Best Allied Health Professions Associate Degree Schools

-Our 2023 rankings named Madison Area Technical College the best school in Wisconsin for allied health professions students working on their associate degree.
-Located in the large city of Madison, Madison College is a public school with a fairly large student population.
+Our analysis found Madison Area Technical College to be the best school for allied health professions students who want to pursue a associate degree in Wisconsin.
+Located in the city of Madison, Madison College is a public school with a large student population.

 The average amount in student loans that allied health majors at Madison College take out while working on their Associate Degree is $19,949.